rgbpokka/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-### Archiving data files `[coming in v1.3B]`
+### Guest in archive data format

-The archived guests upon checkout would have the room number and services field emptied in the Json file.
+The archived guests would have the room number and services field emptied in the Json file as shown in the image above.
+<br> Archived guest are also not shown in the UI.

 --------------------------------------------------------------------------------------------------------------------